IouJenLiu/PIC/README.md

 </pre>

 ## Acknowledgement
-The MADDPG code is based on the DDPG implementation of https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail
+The MADDPG code is based on the DDPG implementation of https://github.com/ikostrikov/pytorch-ddpg-naf

-The improed MPE code is based on the MPE implementation of https://github.com/openai/multiagent-particle-envs
+The improved MPE code is based on the MPE implementation of https://github.com/openai/multiagent-particle-envs

 ## License
 PIC is licensed under the MIT License